 Fig. 10.
 KPIs results for YouTube video tests

 All operators had very similar results in success rates and the number of playouts without interruptions.
-Telekom Srbija had the worst average video quality, Telenor was second and Vip mobile was the best.
+Telekom Srbija had the best average video quality, Telenor and Vip mobile on tied even.

 Ping test results are presented in Figure 11.